Louise of Mecklenburg-Strelitz: Remaining years

+Royal Mausoleum at Park Charlottenburg, Berlin.

 On 19 July 1810, while visiting her father in Strelitz, the queen died in her husband's arms from an unidentified illness.
 The queen's subjects attributed the French occupation as the cause of her early death.
 "Our saint is in heaven", exclaimed Prussian general Gebhard Leberecht von Blücher.
 Louise's untimely death left her husband alone during a period of great difficulty, as the Napoleonic Wars and need for reform continued.

 Louise was buried in the garden of Charlottenburg Palace, where a mausoleum, containing a fine recumbent statue by Christian Daniel Rauch, was built over her grave.
 Frederick William did not remarry until 1824, when he entered into a morganatic marriage with Countess Auguste von Harrach, explaining "Womanly companionship and sympathy have become necessary to me, therefore I must marry again."
 After his death on 7 June 1840, Frederick William was buried by her side.